lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Implementation 3: Navigate the libxml2 DOM with Swift

-The Building of the tree as a fully realised Swift data structure is a simple implementation and all the work is done up front, but it certainly isn't the least resource intensive.
+The Building of the tree as a fully realized Swift data structure is a simple implementation and all the work is done up front, but it certainly isn't the least resource intensive.
 In the previous implementation ```String```s for the Text and Element Name of an XML Element are created regardless of whether they are used or not.
 Even if the use of the ```Reader``` interface results in a faster implementation than the dual-tree interface of the first Implementation, redundancy in data that is read could mean a lot of wasted effort.

 There's no reason that we can't just wrap a whole ```libxml2``` Tree structure in a Class implementing ```XMLParsableType``` that knows how to fetch the Text and Children of an Element from a current Node Pointer: